 Rescue dogs – loyal companions

-I offer a 30 min. emergency Zoom dog consultation to help you understand your rescue dog.
-Price: $86.
+I offer a 30-minute Emergency Zoom consultation to help you better understand and support your rescue dog.

 how to misinterpret a rescue dog

-Below I have listed a few common comments I hear when helping dog owners understanding their rescue dog.
-Remember, the dog is a pack animal and a predator with strong instincts.
+Below are a few common comments I often hear when helping dog owners understand their rescue dogs.

 sad rescue?